The Best Checking Accounts in Arizona of 2024

 If you live in Arizona and want to open a new checking account, we’ll cover the best options available to you.

-The Largest Banks in Arizona
+The Best Checking Accounts in Arizona

 The Zions Bank Anytime Checking Account combines a reasonable minimum deposit with no monthly fees to make for a solid choice of checking account.

 By signing up for electronic statements, you can make this a truly fee-free account.

 Once you’ve made your $50 minimum deposit, you can open the account and take full advantage of the services offered by Zions Bank.
 The Anytime Checking Account is a relatively no-frills account, but Zions Bank does offer Zelle, which makes for easy peer-to-peer transfers.
 You can also get help from US-based customer service, Monday through Saturday from 7 AM to 8 PM, making it easy to contact the bank when you need to.

 The BMO Harris Smart Advantage Checking Account is another great choice for Arizona residents.
 Its $25 minimum deposit and $0 monthly fee when you sign up for electronic statements make it easy to open.